JDeeth/nb_bn2_tweaks/README.md

 It should be possible to replace this with a generic "Commands to datarefs" plugin which would be configured with a text file and provide standardised sets of commands for pushbuttons, toggle switches, and multiposition switches.

+Linux and/or Mac plugins could be provided if there's any demand for it.